 According to climatologist, Benjamin Cook, “Climate change is going to lead to overall much drier conditions toward the end of the 21st century than anything we’ve seen in probably the last 1,000 years.”
 While this hardly sounds pleasant, it is also unlikely to result in the dessert wasteland portrayed in the latest Mad Max movie either.
 (Rest assured that there are no predictions of skull shaped mountain wells in California’s future!)

-To combat the water shortage, California officials have turned to innovative M2M technology, particularly smart meters, to better regulate and monitor water usage throughout the state.
+To combat the water shortage, California officials have turned to innovative M2M technology, particularly smart meter IoT, to better regulate and monitor water usage throughout the state.
 Unlike traditional water meters, which essentially provide a running tally each month of how much water is used, smart meters can provide an updated total every few minutes.
 This is particularly helpful in confirming that businesses and individuals are following the recently imposed statewide water restrictions.